gaochong1111/slid/README.txt

+COMPSPEN: ENtailment of COMPositional SeParation Logic with inductive definitions

 About
 =====
-This is a decision procedure for the satisfiability and entailment problem between formulas in the fragment of Separation Logic with Recursive Definitions (SLRD) defined in the paper “A complete decision procedure for linearly compositional separation logic with data constraints” (http://lcs.ios.ac.cn/~wuzl/pub/gcw-ijcar16.pdf).
+This is a decision procedure for the satisfiability and entailment problem between formulas in the Linearly Compositional Separation Logic with Recursive Definitions (SLRD_{LC}) defined in the paper “A complete decision procedure for linearly compositional separation logic with data constraints” (http://lcs.ios.ac.cn/~wuzl/pub/gcw-ijcar16.pdf).

+The input format of the tool is defined in the file /samples/slrdi-theory.smt

 Requires
 ========